Reeta Chakrabarti

 Reeta Chakrabarti (born 12 December 1964) is a British journalist, newsreader and correspondent for BBC News.
 She is known for presenting BBC News at One, BBC News at Six, BBC News at Ten and BBC Weekend News, and presenting regularly on the BBC News Channel and occasionally BBC World News.

-She has also reported extensively in the UK and abroad for BBC News.
+Chakrabarti has also reported extensively in the UK and abroad for BBC News.

 Early life

-Reeta Chakrabarti was born on 12 December 1964 in Ealing, London to an Indian Bengali family and was raised in Birmingham.
-As a teenager she lived in India, attending the Calcutta International School in Kolkata and King Edward VI High School for Girls.
+Reeta Chakrabarti was born on 12 December 1964 in Ealing, London to an Indian Bengali family and was raised in Hull and Birmingham.
+As a teenager she lived in Calcutta, India, attending the Calcutta International School and King Edward VI High School for Girls.

 Chakrabarti studied English and French at Exeter College, Oxford, from 1984 to 1988, including a year in France.
 Of her time at Oxford, Chakrabarti said, "I loved my time there.
-There weren’t – then – many people from my background at university.
-But that didn’t stop my experience from being overwhelmingly good."
+There weren't – then – many people from my background at university.
+But that didn't stop my experience from being overwhelmingly good."